 It paid off.
-When she viewed the proposal provided by D.J.
-Lewis, "it just blew us out of the water," she says.
+When she viewed the proposal provided by one of our business experts, "it just blew us out of the water," she says.
 The bank offered better terms, better flexibility, and showed a clear understanding of the needs of small businesses.

 Melynda not only made the move, but has continued to turn to the Business Bank of Texas for additional help as her business grows.
 She just finalized on an Advancing Term Loan to help Cooper Consulting continue to take on even bigger projects.
 "Having the specific bank products that a small business needs is really key," she explains.

 One such specific business product is the Advancing Term Loan.
 This type of loan has a period of time that will allow the borrower to take an advance on the Line of Credit, where the borrower just makes interest only payments.
 The loan becomes a term loan with specified principal and interest payments due monthly for the predetermined term of the loan after the advancing period.
 This type of flexible financing saves the customer money by only charging interest on the items that they must purchase in advance of a large project.